 - Map and Locations

-Steve Corman, professor, studies the relationship of talk and written communication to organizational networks and activity systems.
-His "reticulation theory" holds that communication network links are “switched on” by shared activity, resulting in talk (or written communication) that restructures the system for future shared activity.
+Steve Corman, a professor, studies the relationship between talk and written communication to organizational networks and activity systems.
+His "reticulation theory" holds that communication network links are “switched on” by shared activity, resulting in a talk (or written communication) that restructures the system for future shared activity.
 This theory has a broad range of practical applications in areas like counter-terrorism and knowledge management.

 Heewon Kim, assistant professor, has devoted herself to examining organizational and social implications of technology use in a variety of settings, employing a mixed-method approach.
 Her research aims to disentangle the relationships between the use of collaboration tools and organizational knowledge sharing, control, and innovation.
 Her other projects include the investigations of technology use and its outcomes in a large multinational organization, concertive control in online groups, and social support mobilization through the use of social media.

 Elissa A. Adame, assistant research professor, studies leadership communication, organizational training and change, and organizational learning processes.
 Her work is published in Communication Research Reports, Management Communication Quarterly, and International Journal of Business Communication.
 Currently, she is working on research to investigate communication strategies to maximize feedback effectiveness and learning outcomes."